DotNetExe/DotNetExe/README.md

 # 💫 About Me:
-23 year old Junior Software Developer & QA - Engineer from Do, Germany.
+23 year old Junior Software Developer & QA - Engineer for automated test systems in Do, Germany.

 # 💻 Tech Stack: